Remove profile from model

 Create a model.

-model = systemcomposer.createModel('archModel',true);
+model = systemcomposer.createModel("archModel",true);

-profile = systemcomposer.profile.Profile.createProfile('LatencyProfile'); latencybase = profile.addStereotype('LatencyBase'); latencybase.addProperty('latency','Type','double'); latencybase.addProperty('dataRate','Type','double','DefaultValue','10'); systemcomposer.profile.editor(profile) model.applyProfile('LatencyProfile');
+profile = systemcomposer.profile.Profile.createProfile("LatencyProfile"); latencybase = profile.addStereotype("LatencyBase"); latencybase.addProperty("latency",Type="double"); latencybase.addProperty("dataRate",Type="double",DefaultValue="10"); systemcomposer.profile.editor(profile) model.applyProfile("LatencyProfile");

 Remove the profile from the model.

 A System Composer™ architecture represents a system of components and how they interface with each other structurally and behaviorally.
-You can represent specific architectures using alternate views.|

 A System Composer model is the file that contains architectural information, including components, ports, connectors, interfaces, and behaviors.

 Perform operations on a model:

-System Composer models are stored as SLX files.
+A System Composer model is stored as an SLX file.

-|Create an Architecture Model with Interfaces and Requirement Links|
+|Create Architecture Model with Interfaces and Requirement Links|

 A component is a nontrivial, nearly independent, and replaceable part of a system that fulfills a clear function in the context of an architecture.
-A component defines an architecture element, such as a function, a system, hardware, software, or other conceptual entity.
+A component defines an architectural element, such as a function, a system, hardware, software, or other conceptual entity.
 A component can also be a subsystem or subfunction.

 A port is a node on a component or architecture that represents a point of interaction with its environment.
 A port permits the flow of information to and from other components or systems.

 There are different types of ports:

 A connector allows two components to interact without defining the nature of the interaction.
 Set an interface on a port to define how the components interact.

-|stereotype||A stereotype is a custom extension of the modeling language.
-Stereotypes provide a mechanism to extend the architecture language elements by adding domain-specific metadata.||Apply stereotypes to elements: root-level architecture, component architecture, connectors, ports, data interfaces, and value types of a model.
+Apply stereotypes to model elements such as root-level architecture, component architecture, connectors, ports, data interfaces, value types, functions, requirements, and links.
+Functions only apply to software architectures.
+You must have a Requirements Toolbox™ license to apply stereotypes to requirements and links.
 A model element can have multiple stereotypes.
 Stereotypes provide model elements with a common set of property fields, such as mass, cost, and power.

 Use properties to store quantitative characteristics, such as weight or speed, that are associated with a model element.
 Properties can also be descriptive or represent a status.
 You can view and edit the properties of each element in the architecture model using the Property Inspector.

 Author profiles and apply profiles to a model using the Profile Editor.
-You can store stereotypes for a project in one profile or in several.
-Profiles are stored in XML files when they are saved.|
+You can store stereotypes for a project in one or several profiles.
+When you save profiles, they are stored in XML files.